tc39/notes/es7/2015-11/nov-19.md

 DD: no-one has proposed this syntax

-WH: DD, what you’re saying is that this should not be used with async for?
+WH: DD, what you're saying is that this should not be used with async for?

 DE: there is a larger issue, it seems that this is an interlocking issue.
 We must consider these units has part of a single package.